quinnsm97/ZTD/FEEDBACK_LOG.md

 <u>**Action Taken:**</u>

-Privacy policy added: Created PRIVACY.md outlining that ZTD collects no remote data, stores all tasks locally in plain-text JSON, explains storage risks, deletion methods, backup practices, and user responsibilities, with a link to encryption guidance in SECURITY.md.
+Privacy and security policy added to README.md, Created PRIVACY.md outlining that ZTD collects no remote data, stores all tasks locally in plain-text JSON, explains storage risks, deletion methods, backup practices, and user responsibilities, with a link to encryption guidance in SECURITY.md.

 ---